-- 1. Using Wien's Law, calculate the surface temperature of each of the six stars.
+- Identify the wavelength at which the blackbody spectrum is the highest intensity.
+Be careful not to use an emission line!
+In some cases you will have to estimate, due to emission or absorption lines.
+This is real data! - 2.
+Using Wien's Law, calculate the surface temperature of each of the six stars.
 Record your answers in the table on your data sheets. - 2.
 Identify the spectral class for each of the six stars. - 3.
-Find λ{max} and the associated color for the Sun and Vega.
+Find $\lambda{max}$ and the associated color for the Sun and Vega.